Hiking in Medellin: Always Off the Beaten Path

 Medellin is a low-key awesome place for hiking because it’s cradled in the Aburrá Valley and surrounded by mountains on all sides.
 Those mountains are full of lush forest and jungle that’s teeming with waterfalls and colorful flowers, butterflies, mushrooms, and birds.
 And on just about every Medellin hiking trail you’ll be rewarded up with incredible views of the city.

-Whether it’s because of security issues in the past, a lack of a hiking culture, or too many other things to do, very few Paisas go hiking.
+Whether it’s because of security issues in the past, a lack of a hiking culture, or too many other things to do in Medellin, very few Paisas go hiking.

 The good news?

 If you go, you can expect to be sharing the trail with very few others.